 Mary Pat replied, “Surry, Maine, near Acadia National Park.”

 I was ecstatic!
 I had never stayed in Maine before, but I loved the day trips I had taken.
-In all of my adult life, I’d never been able to afford to travel overnight.
+In all of my adult life, I’d never been able to afford to travel by myself overnight.
 So, this was like being given a cupcake with a huge heap of swirled buttercream frosting covered with rainbows on top.

 Not only was I required to travel, but it would give me academic credit and my financial aid would cover most of it!
 That was exciting enough in itself.